 I2C - Inter Integrated Circuit

-The I2C pins include a fixed 1.8 kohms pull-up resistor to 3.3v.
-This means they are not suitable for use as general purpose IO where a pull-up is not required.
+The I2C pins include a fixed 1.8 kΩ pull-up resistor to 3.3v.
+They are not suitable for use as general purpose IO where a pull-up might interfere.

 You can verify the address of connected I2C peripherals with a simple one-liner: